ksalzke/defer-tag-omnifocus-plugin/README.md

 # About

-This is an Omni Automation solitary plug-in for OmniFocus that allows the user to 'defer' all of the tasks tagged with a tag.
+This is an Omni Automation solitary plug-in for OmniFocus that allows the user to 'defer' all of the tasks associated with a tag.
 Further details are provided below.

 _Please note that Omni Automation for OmniFocus is still in development and details are subject to change before it officially ships.
 If you have questions, please refer to [Omni's Slack #automation channel](https://www.omnigroup.com/slack/)._